Wings-Of-Disaster/VaLiK/src/Image_to_Text/README.md

 - **Note**: The generated descriptions may include prompt-like text optimized for Stable Diffusion, which can introduce noise in some cases.

 #### Usage
-To run the CLIP-Interrogator on CrisisMMD or CrisisMMD dataset, use the following command:
+To run the CLIP-Interrogator on CrisisMMD or ScienceQA dataset, use the following command:
 ```bash
 python CLIP_Interrogator_CrisisMMD.py
 ```